Upcoming events

 by Nicolas W. Proctor

-History Methodology Lessons Concealed in Banal Romance
+History Methodology Lessons Concealed in a Bad Romance

 Two contemporary college students break up.
 Sources differ regarding the cause.
 Players discover new ways to sort them, which provides insights and deepens confusion.